Website Vs Sales Funnel: Here’s What You Should Use

 - Checkout pages along with order bumps.

-Many times, sales funnel software can even come with their very own autoresponder.
+Many times, software for sales funnels can even come with their very own autoresponder.

-While you might pay a little bit more, you get everything that you need all in one spot.
+While you might pay a little bit more, you get everything that you need all in the same spot.

 Generate More Leads And Make More Sales